 How to Use Video Marketing at Your Next Event

-You want to keep up with current marketing trends at your events; right?
-It’s easy to fall behind the times with our constantly evolving digital world, but to keep your business and your brand strong, you need to stay informed on the marketing strategies that are working (and what’s upcoming) and keep things fresh for your audience or attendees.
-One of the most engaging tools on the market right now for events is video marketing.
-Video itself has been around forever, but it’s recently taken off as a digital marketing strategy that every business should use in their marketing efforts: video is everywhere!
+You want to keep up with current marketing trends at your events, right?
+It’s easy to fall behind the times with our constantly evolving digital world, but to keep your business and your brand strong, you need to stay informed on the marketing strategies that are working, what’s upcoming, and keep things fresh for your audience or attendees.
+One of the most engaging tools on the market for events is video marketing.
+Video itself has been around forever, but in recent years, it has taken off as a digital marketing strategy that every business should use in their marketing efforts.
+The bottom line: video is everywhere!

-Many people want to attend your event, but can’t physically be there.
-With video live streaming, you can deliver video of the event in real time to your audience around the world via an internet connection.
-They can access your event on their laptop, smartphone, tablet — wherever is most convenient for them!
-You can set it up via YouTube or Facebook Live with no limitation of your viewers.
-There are also live stream platforms on the market, like Livestream, that offer more bells and whistles.
-If you don’t want to offer the stream for free, you can provide a special link to those who pay to subscribe to the live stream for the event.
+There are many live streaming platforms on the market, like Livestream, that offer more bells and whistles and create a very professional look for your live stream.
+If you don’t want to offer the live stream of the event for free, you can provide a special link to those who pay to watch the live streaming event.
 Either way you decide to publicize the live stream, you can deliver your message to viewers just as you deliver it to those live in attendance at the event.
 As a bonus, many of the platforms allow you to also record the live stream, so you can offer the recordings later to attendees or sell the videos as an extra stream of income.

 Video Record Your Event

-Maybe you don’t want to hassle with a live stream (technical glitches can occur when you combine live events and technology), but you still want others to benefit from the event speakers and information even though they could not attend in person.
-Recording videos of the event and your speaker sessions is a great option.
-You can distribute the video recordings of your event however you choose — you can give away 50 copies of the recorded video footage or you can sell 5,000 copies.
+Maybe you don’t want to hassle with a live stream (there are plenty of risks to evaluate when combining live events and technology), but you still want others to benefit from the event speakers and information even though they could not attend in person.
+Recording videos of the event and your speaker sessions is a great option!
+You can distribute the video recordings of your event however you choose – the options are endless.
+For example, you can give away 50 copies of the recorded video footage for free or you can sell 5,000 copies.
 It’s up to you and how you feel your audience would best benefit.

 Create a Vlog